Alaska airlines flight attendant app

 • Personas

-The UX manager along with UX researchers led discovery workshops with Alaska Airline customers to gather existing pain points and user insights about the current experience.
+The UX manager, along with UX researchers, led discovery workshops with Alaska Airlines customers to gather existing pain points and user insights about the current experience.
 I collaborated in these sessions to learn more about Alaska's In-flight team to gain perspective and empathy.

 Sketches & Wireframes: As I normally do, I started the development and ideation process with a whiteboarding session involving information obtained by our team to generate some quick concepts but also to get the team inspired and thinking out of the box.